davewhiteland/compsci-superbasics/collections/_file-system/file-manager.md

 ### Forward/back/up/home

-There are usually buttons available on the the file manager too:
+There are usually buttons available on the file manager too:

 * **forward** and **back**<br>
   These navigate through you _history_ (so clicking back means going back to